edgedb/edgedb/docs/reference/ddl/modules.rst

 -----------

-The command ``drop module`` removes an existing empty module from the current :versionreplace:`database;5.0:branch`.
+The command ``drop module`` removes an existing empty module from the current |branch|.
 If the module contains any schema items, this command will fail.